Romy Shiller

 Education

-Romy Shiller attended Berkshire Center for the Performing Arts (USA) and The Hampton Playhouse (USA), where she studied Musical Theatre.
+Romy Shiller attended Berkshire Centre for the Performing Arts (USA) and The Hampton Playhouse (USA), where she studied Musical Theatre.
 She went to The Ashton Dance Academy for Ballet (Montreal) and The Dance Factory for Jazz Dance and Modern Dance (Montreal).

 Media Appearances and Performances